risheeg/WebApplication/README.md

 </BR></BR>

 # Part2- Technology Stack
 Using Flask framework for url routes/functions, and using plain HTML and some css for view templates.
+Flask framework has render_templates function, and also the function to process the parameters obtained from HTTP POST, and GET requests.

-The persistence store tables are created using the inbuilt 'SQLite' in python as relational tables and SQL queries are executed from the ptython program.
+The persistence store tables are created using the inbuilt 'SQLite' in python as relational tables and SQL queries are executed from the python program.

 ## Server Configurations for Build:
 I am utilizing the preconfigured environment for python on repl site (https://replit.com/) to demo my application.
 You will need to create a free account.